Tender, juicy Garlic Butter Baked Chicken Breast, that’s packed with flavour from the garlic butter sauce. It’s totally a win win!

 If you don’t have a cast iron pan, no need to worry.
 You can use a regular skillet to sear your chicken and when you’re ready to bake the chicken breasts, you can transfer them to a foil sheet pan, casserole or an oven-safe baking dish before adding the garlic butter.

 Tip: if you bake your chicken breast in a sheet pan or casserole, add some potatoes, cauliflower and broccoli to make it a one-pan meal.

 Is it better to Bake or Pan fry chicken breast?

 Cooking chicken breast (a boneless and skinless) in a hot cast iron pan is easier to cook the chicken breast because you have less chance to overcook it compared to baking it in the oven.

 Baked chicken is easy to dry out.
-That’s why this recipe are made with this delicious garlic butter sauce to make this chicken tender and juicy.
-The garlic butter sauce is not only amazing on top of your chicken but also on top of your sides like rice, mashed potato or other veggies.
+That’s why this recipe are made with this delicious garlic butter sauce to make this chicken breast tender and juicy.
+The garlic butter sauce is not only amazing on top of your baked chicken but also on top of your sides like rice, mashed potato or other veggies.

 What should I serve with baked chicken breast?

 Here’s some suggestions for you to serve with your baked chicken:

 - Over cauliflower rice with salad on the side

 - Over quinoa, rice or mashed potatoes if you’re not following a low-carb diet.